Saityi/a-tour-of-standard-ml/README.md

 Standard ML has tuples, so functions may return any number of results, as in `divmod`.

-If you require a function with no arguments, such as a function that produces side effects, but requires no input, you may make a function with the `unit` type as its only argument, as seen in `printExample`.
+While all functions take one argument, you may not need one, such as a in function that produces side effects, but requires no input.
+To write such a function, you use a `unit` argument, as seen in `printExample`. `unit` is a type with only one value, `()`.

 In Standard ML, everything must produce a value, so side-effecting functions return `unit`, as well.
 This may be seen when you call the `use` function to load the functions module:

 ```sml
 (* REPL *)